joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 the fact that I couldn't take a full breath, I felt fine.
 Nevertheless, that evening I made a doctor's appointment.
-Fortunately there was an opening early the next morning.  *Note: If you have symptoms where you're having trouble breathing and can't take a full breath, don't do what I did.
+Fortunately there was an opening early the next morning.  *Note: If you have symptoms where you're having trouble breathing and can't take a full breath, don't do what I did!
 Go straight to the emergency room!*

 By nighttime I was starting to feel pretty crappy.
 It was too painful to lay on